Skip to content Skip to footer

 }

-File Data Entries with an @id URI outside the RO-Crate Root SHOULD at the time of RO-Crate creation be directly downloadable by a simple non-interactive retrieval (e.g. HTTP GET) of a single data stream, permitting redirections and HTTP/HTTPS authentication.
-For instance, in the example above, https://zenodo.org/record/3541888 and https://doi.org/10.5281/zenodo.3541888 cannot be used as @id above as retrieving these URLs give a HTML landing page rather than the desired PDF as indicated by encodingFormat.
+File Data Entities with an @id URI outside the RO-Crate Root SHOULD at the time of RO-Crate creation be directly downloadable by a simple non-interactive retrieval (e.g. HTTP GET) of a single data stream, permitting redirections and HTTP/HTTPS authentication.
+For instance, in the example above, https://zenodo.org/record/3541888 and https://doi.org/10.5281/zenodo.3541888 cannot be used as @id as retrieving these URLs gives a HTML landing page rather than the desired PDF as indicated by encodingFormat.

 As files on the web may change, the timestamp property sdDatePublished SHOULD be included to indicate when the absolute URL was accessed, and derived metadata like encodingFormat and contentSize were considered to be representative: